G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Related Work

 \subsubsection{3D Descriptor-based Matching}

-An ideal local descriptor should possess several key characteristics, including invariance to geometric transformations, discriminative properties, and high generalizability across different scenarios.
-To achieve rotation invariance, the Fast Point Feature Histogram (FPFH)\cite{rusu2009fast} computes rotation-invariant features such as distances and angles between points and normals.
-Building upon this, PPFNet\cite{deng2018ppfnet} and RPMNet\cite{yew2020rpm} utilize neural networks to extract features from these fundamental attributes.
-Another approach involves calculating a local reference frame (LRF), demonstrated by SHOT\cite{tombari2010unique} and SpinNet\cite{ao2021spinnet}.
-However, inaccuracies in LRF estimation due to noise and density variations can pose challenges.
-To address this, GeDi\cite{poiesi2022learning} employs a quaternion transformation network (QNet) to canonicalize patches with respect to their local reference frame, ensuring robustness to such variations.
+SOTA works focus on constructing descriptors that are rigid transformation invariant, discriminative, and highly generalizable.
+To achieve invariance, FPFH\cite{rusu2009fast} and RPMNet\cite{yew2020rpm} compute features such as distances and angles between points and normals that are invariant to transformations to construct their descriptors.
+Similarly, the local reference frame (LRF) is utilized in techniques like SHOT\cite{tombari2010unique}, SpinNet\cite{ao2021spinnet} and GeDi\cite{poiesi2022learning} to maintain the invariance to the rotation and translation.
 Furthermore, RoReg\cite{wang2023roreg} introduces the icosahedral group and rotation-equivariant layers to achieve rotation equivariance, leading to rotation invariance through average pooling.

-In addition to sophisticated descriptor design, training strategies also play a crucial role in deep learning-based methods.
-For example, data augmentation based on random rigid-body transformations can be employed to increase invariance to geometric transformations.
-Additionally, the use of hard-contrastive and hard-triplet losses\cite{choy2019fully} can enhance the discriminability and generalization ability of learned descriptors.
-These strategies contribute to the effectiveness and robustness of deep learning-based descriptor methods.

-After obtaining 3D descriptors, the mutual-nearest neighbors (MNN) method is commonly used to establish putative correspondences.
-However, MNN may encounter degeneracy situations where the number of true inliers drops below three, leading to registration failure.
-An alternative and more conservative approach is to utilize all-to-all correspondences, considering all possible pairwise matches but potentially resulting in a high outlier ratio.
+However, as the viewpoint changes, descriptor consistency can be compromised by occlusions and density variations, which means the descriptors of the same point from two different point clouds may not be similar.
+Furthermore, these factors can affect the local feature estimation, such as normals and LRFs, which in turn may degrade the descriptors' discriminative and generalization capabilities.

-In our study, combining the strengths of both paradigms, we employ a weak descriptor and a mutual-K-nearest neighbors (MKNN) matching strategy to establish the initial correspondence set $\mathcal{I}$ in Problem~\eqref{equ:reg_ls}.
-Although the outlier ratio may remain high with this approach, it effectively prevents degeneracy in most situations, ensuring a more robust registration.
+In contrast to point-based methods, our proposed GEM use segments for registration, which naturally reduces the impact of density changes since these do not significantly alter the segment's shape.
+Additionally, our method considers the uncertainty of segment center through the proposed probability coverage of the center (see Assumption \ref{assump:center}).
+While GEM does not rely on strong descriptors, we use a weak descriptor coupled with a Mutual-K-Nearest Neighbors (MKNN) matching strategy to establish the initial correspondence set $\mathcal{I}$ in Problem~\eqref{equ:reg_ls}.
+This approach effectively prevents degeneracy, where inlier correspondences are fewer than three, thus ensuring a more robust registration.